Alexny1992/Server-Latency-Discord-Bot/README.md

 # Ping Latency Bot

 ## Project Description
 This bot measures Maplestory servers' latency over the past 5 minutes and aggregates the average ping and standard deviation across 40 servers.
-It helps users monitor server performance and utilizes the information to their own advantages by playing on stable channels.
+It helps users monitor server performance and utilizes the information to their advantage by playing on stable channels.

 - **Technologies Used**:
   - Python for bot development